-Inform the school of any changes in circumstances that may affect their child's behaviour Discuss any concerns with the class teacher promptly Pupils Pupils are expected to: Have a 'can do' attitude Demonstrate a 6R's approach to all learning to make it possible for all pupils to learn: Show Respect to each other, members of staff and visitors Reflect on protective and educational consequences Show Resilience when overcoming challenge \circ Build Relationships with other pupils and staff in school Be Resourceful \circ Take Risks within a Growth Mindset approach to all learning, including emotional and social learning
+Parents and Carers Parents and Carers are expected to: Support their child in understanding protective and educational consequences Inform the school of any changes in circumstances that may affect their child's behaviour Discuss any concerns with the class teacher promptly Pupils Pupils are expected to: Demonstrate a 7Rs approach to all learning to make it possible for all pupils to learn: $\circ$ $% \$ Show Respect to each other, members of staff and visitors • Take Responsibility for their actions and choices. • Reflect on protective and educational consequences $\circ$ Show Resilience when overcoming challenge • Build Relationships with other pupils and staff in school • Be Resourceful in finding resolutions. • Take Risks with a Growth Mindset approach to all learning, including emotional and social learning